HaiderMalikk/Mood-Atlas-ALT-Version/README.md

 │   ├── src/                      # root directory of the spring boot project │   │   └── main/                 # contains the main application class contains the User class that defines the data so be posted, controllers for api requests, user repo, actual runnable class for the springboot init, application props and more
 │   └── pom.xml                   # pom file containing all the imports for the springboot project
-├── utils/                        # contains utility functions used throughout the app like global colors etc ├── next.config.mjs               # contains the configuration for the next.js app like trusted domains etc └── tailwind.config.mjs           # contains the configuration for tailwind css
+├── assets/                       # contains all the static assets like images etc ├── utils/                        # contains utility functions used throughout the app like global colors etc ├── next.config.mjs               # contains the configuration for the next.js app like trusted domains etc └── tailwind.config.mjs           # contains the configuration for tailwind css